 \subsection{Shared Entanglement Model with Random Errors}

-\begin{theorem} Given a two-party quantum protocol of length $N$ in the noiseless model and any $C > 0$, there exists a simulation protocol in the shared entanglement model that is of length $O(\frac{1}{C} N)$ and succeeds in simulating the original protocol with negligible error over classical binary symmetric channels of capacity $C$.
-More precisely, there exists constants $c, l_r > 0$ such that given any classical binary symmetric channel $\M_C^S$ of capacity $C > 0$ and noiseless protocol length $N \in 2 \mathbb{N}$, there exist a universal simulator $S$ in the shared entanglement model of length $N^\prime$ with communication rate $R_C \geq l_r C$, transmission alphabet of size $2$, entanglement consumption rate $R_E \leq 1$, which succeeds with error $2^{- c N}$ at simulating all noiseless protocols of length $N$ over $\M_C^S$. \end{theorem}
+In this section we consider two-party protocols with prior shared entanglement and classical communication over binary symmetric channels.
+Given a two-party quantum protocol of length $N$ in the noiseless model and any $C > 0$, we exhibit a simulation protocol in the shared entanglement model that is of length $\rO(\tfrac{1}{C} N)$ and succeeds in simulating the original protocol with negligible error over classical binary symmetric channels of capacity $C$.
+More precisely, we have the following theorem. \begin{theorem} There exist constants $c, l > 0$ such that given any $C > 0$ and $N \in 2 \mathbb{N}$, there exists a universal simulator $S$ for noiseless quantum protocols of length~$N$ with the following properties.
+The simulator~$S$ is in the shared entanglement model, has length~$N^\prime$, communication rate $R_\rC\geq l C$, transmission alphabet of size $2$, and entanglement consumption rate $R_\rE \leq 6$.
+Further, the simulation succeeds with error at most $2^{- c N}$ for all noiseless protocols of length $N$ over any classical binary symmetric channel $\M$ of capacity $C$. \end{theorem}